 Futures contracts provide for the future sale by one party and purchase by another party of a specified amount of a Reference Instrument at a specified price, date and time.
 Entering into a contract to buy a Reference Instrument is commonly referred to as buying a contract or holding a long position in the asset.
 Entering into a contract to sell a Reference Instrument is commonly referred to as selling a contract or holding a short position in the Reference Instrument.
 Futures contracts are considered to be commodity contracts.
-The Adviser has claimed an exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act with respect to the Fund, and therefore is not subject to registration or regulation as a commodity pool operator under the Act with respect to the Fund.
+The Adviser has claimed an exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act with respect to the Fund and the Underlying Fund and, therefore, is not subject to registration or regulation as a commodity pool operator under the Act with respect to the Fund and Underlying Fund.
 Futures contracts traded OTC are frequently referred to as forward contracts.
-The Fund can buy or sell financial futures (such as interest rate futures, index futures and security futures), as well as currency futures and currency forward contracts.
+The Fund and the Underlying Fund can buy or sell financial futures (such as interest rate futures, index futures and security futures) as well as currency futures and currency forward contracts.